researchapps/researchapps.github.io/pages/support.md

   Hey there!
 How can we help?
 </p>

 {% include toc.html %}

 ## Get Application Support
-RAPPS offers free consultation and for research applications for HPC clusters, and web or desktop-based tools.
+We offer free consultation and for research applications for HPC clusters, and web or desktop-based tools.
 You can also email us with questions at <a href="mailto:researchapps@googlegroups.com">researchapps@googlegroups.com</a>.
 This is a public list that will maximize getting help for your problem, so please do not post any private information.
 You can also contact <a href="mailto:vsochat@stanford.edu">vsochat@stanford.edu</a> to set up a private consultation.

 ## Where are we located?
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3168.3456898705863!2d-122.17742339999998!3d37.4289376!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x808fa4d4600d1a1d%3A0x183cddbf00d0050f!2sPolya+Hall%2C+Stanford%2C+CA+94305!5e0!3m2!1sen!2sus!4v1476571431317" width="100%" height="300" frameborder="0" style="border:0" allowfullscreen></iframe>